Facial Recognition Can See Through Masks. Examples and Use Cases

 Detecting Sneezes and Coughs

-Sensory, an AI company is yet another evidence of successful mask detection through facial recognition.
+The solution developed by Sensory is yet another evidence of successful mask detection through facial recognition.
 They’re responding to the coronavirus by adapting their TrulySecure platform to help developers create anti-COVID-19 solutions.
-Their solution is an efficient weapon against the contagious virus.
 They not only can do facial recognition under concealing masks but detect sneezes and coughs.
 Combining both face and voice into their SDK, the team killed two birds with one stone.
 They unveiled a solution that helps essential workers maintain safety measures.
 And gives developers a chance to further develop the technology.
 There’s more to that.
 It’s no news that face recognition couldn’t authenticate users wearing glasses or a mask.
 Most of the enrollments were blocked if the person was wearing a mask.

 Recently, the face recognition market has been flooded with SDKs of all sorts.
 An SDK is nothing but a set of features that enable real-time face detection and recognition.
 If you’re looking for a robust facial recognition SDK, check out the software delivered by our tech team.
 Integrating SDK into your system, you’ll do facial recognition under concealing masks with ease.